semantic-flow/sflo/documentation/mesh-resource.node.dataset.md

 ### Not a Dataset

-**Important**: A dataset node does not refer to a specifc RDF graph; it is **not itself a (concrete) dataset**.
+**Important**: A dataset node is **not itself a (concrete) dataset**.
 It represents the abstract concept of a dataset that may evolve over time:
-- dataset nodes are never versioned (only their components are)
+- dataset nodes are never versioned (only their component flows are)
 - dataset nodes serve as stable conceptual anchors

 ### Extensible Container

 Like all mesh nodes, dataset nodes can contain other mesh nodes and components, making them extensible namespace containers.

 ## Examples